songruwa/final_project_EDFS/README.md

   - file_path - the full directory for the file
   - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"

+- Return:
+  - partitionLocations - list, different db returns different content

 #### GET `/api/v1/readPartition`

 - Params
   - file_path - the full directory for the file to be read
-  - partition_num - the patition number, 0-indexed
+  - partition_num - the patition number, 1-indexed
   - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"

+- Return:
+  - content - list of string, each element is one line of data from the file

 ### Test plan